coreinfrastructure/best-practices-badge/doc/implementation.md

 We have taken a number of steps to reduce the likelihood of vulnerabilities, and to reduce the impact of vulnerabilities where they exist.

+We have a mechanism for downloading (and backing up) the database of projects.
+That way, if the project data is corrupted, we can restore the database to a previous state.

+### Security in Implementation and Verification

 The
 [OWASP Top 10 (2013)](https://www.owasp.org/index.php/Top_10_2013-Top_10)